Golden, again: US beats France 87-82 for Tokyo title

 “Being part of the Olympics has been a dream,” Popovich said.

-Popovich insists this is not about his legacy, but his players and assistants might disagree with him on that one.
+Popovich insists this is not about his legacy, but his players and assistants might disagree.

 “I'm just thrilled for Pop and for Jerry," U.S. assistant coach Steve Kerr said.
 “Pop has been thinking about this for the last four or five years.
 Jerry is the one who turned USA Basketball around after the ‘04 Olympic loss. ...
-We wanted to send Jerry out with the gold medal.
-Thrilled for him, thrilled for Pop."
+We wanted to send Jerry out with the gold medal."

 The U.S. missed its first eight 3-point tries before Durant got one to drop with 2:04 left in the opening quarter, starting what became a 21-8 run by the Americans on the way to a 39-26 lead midway through the second quarter.

-Just as he was when the U.S. was down against Spain and Australia earlier in the knockout round, Durant stepped up at the biggest moments.
+Just as he did when the U.S. was down against Spain and Australia earlier in the knockout round, Durant stepped up at the biggest moments.
+He had 21 points by halftime, keeping the Americans afloat.

 “He's phenomenal," Adebayo said.

-France responded, closing the half on a 13-5 spurt and getting within 44-39 at the break, then within two early in the third quarter.
+France closed the half on a 13-5 spurt and got within 44-39 at the break, then within two early in the third quarter.

 ———